 I have been a member of this community for almost 20 years.
 I've had 5 children that attended or currently attend Nesbit.
 I've seen many changes since my first child roamed those halls.
 All the changes have been for the better.
 As for the teachers and support staff I think they are wonderful.
 There will always be differences of opinions.
 That will be at any school district that you frequent.
 My 3 children that currently attend are all in the gifted programs and are challenged daily in school work and socially to do their best and be the best that they can be.
 The Principal is a caring educated Godly man that truly cares about each and every child in the school.
 He has been the turning point in that institution.
 Kudos Mr. Knight!

 Nesbit Elementary School is a public elementary school in Norcross.
-The principal of Nesbit Elementary School is Clayborn Knight, whose e-mail is firstname.lastname@example.org.
-1,686 students go to Nesbit Elementary School and are mostly Hispanic, Asian/Pacific Islander, and Asian.
+The principal of Nesbit Elementary School is Clayborn Knight, who can be contacted at firstname.lastname@example.org.
+1,686 children attend Nesbit Elementary School and identify primarily as Hispanic, Asian/Pacific Islander, and Asian.
 63% of the Nesbit Elementary School students are "limited in English proficiency."
 96% of the 1,686 students here are classified as "economically disadvantaged", and 93% get reduced lunch prices.
-The ratio of students to teachers at Nesbit Elementary School is 12:1.
+The student to teacher ratio at Nesbit Elementary School is 12:1.
 Livsey Elementary School is one of the nearest elementary schools.

 - Computer arts